nedith/my-portfolio/README.md

-# Portfolio: Mobile Version
+# Portfolio

-> This Project is about setting up a mobile version of my portifolio
+> This is my responsive portfolio website

 ## Built With

 - HTML
 - CSS
+- JavaScript
 - Figma

 ## Live Demo